sbcd90/Hadoop/spark_swift/src/main/resources/Installation_instructions.md

 3. Build Spark with the following command build/mvn -Pyarn -Phadoop-2.6 -Dhadoop.version=2.6.0 -DskipTests clean package

+- Add a file called core-site.xml to $SPARK_HOME/conf.
+A sample core-site.xml can be found in project's src/main/resources folder.

 - Run the application

 1. Get the jar hadoop-openstack-2.6.0.jar from .m2 & put it in $SPARK_HOME/bin folder